-Naval Communication Service is established, under a Director of Naval Communications, by General Order No. 226 of 28 July.
+Naval Communications Service is established, under a Director of Naval Communications, by General Order No. 226 of 28 July 1916.

-U. S. Navy commissions high-power, long-wave station NPM at Pearl Harbor, T. H., with 300-kw arc equipment.
+U.S. 1 Navy commissions high-power, long-wave station NPM at Pearl Harbor, T.H. ' with 300-kw arc eq uipment.

-With U. S. entry into World War I, President Woodrow Wilson directs that the Navy Department take over control 1917 of coastal commercial radio stations necessary to naval (continued) communications and that all others be closed.
+1917 With U.S. entry into World War I, President Woodrow Wilson directs that the Navy Department take over control of coastal commercial radio stations necessary to navy communications and that all others are closed.

-The U. S. Navy controls communications stations on board naval ships at sea and in port and communications with U. S. merchant ships.
+The U.S. Navy controls communications stations on board naval ships at sea and in port and communications with U.S. merchant ships.

-U. S. Navy commissions high-power, long-wave stations NPL at San Diego, Calif., 100-kw arc; NPO at Cavite, P. I., 350-kw arc, and NPG San Francisco, Calif., 100-kw arc.
+U.S. Navy commissions high-power, long-wave stations NPL at San Diego, California, 100-kw arc; NPO at Cavite, P.I.
+350-kw are, and NPG San Francisco, California, 100-kw arc.

-Navy installs a radiophone fog-warning device, the forerunner of the radio beacon, at Point Judith, R. I.
+Navy install a radiophone fog-warning device, the for-runner of the radio beacon, at Point Judith, R. I.

-On entering World War I, the U. S. Government takes over almost all commercial radio stations in the United States.
-One of these is the Marconi station at New Brunswick, N. J., which features both wireless and radiophone service.
-New Brunswick, N. J., becomes Navy station NFF.
+On entering World War I, the U.S. Government takes over almost all commercial radio stations in the United States.
+One of these is the Marconi station at New Brunswick, N.J., which features both wireless and radiophone service.
+New Brunswick, N.J. becomes Navy station NFF.